NuSTAR/nuskybgd/README.md

 	We generally recommend maintaining a record of your work in a separate IDL script file that can be copy and pasted to the IDL command line. `nuskbygd` is interactive enough that we do *not* generally recommend automating the analysis.

-## UPDATE 8/28/2015

-With this 'release', the use of the 'nuabs' XSpec model has been phased out of nuskybgd routines, so it no longer needs to be installed as a local model.
+> **NOTE**: As of 8/28/2015 the use of the 'nuabs' XSpec model has been phased out of nuskybgd routines, so it no longer needs to be installed as a local model.
-Routines now assume that the absorption has been included directly in the response matrices, WHICH IS NOT DONE in nuproducts/numkrmf routines.
+Routines now assume that the absorption has been included directly in the response matrices.
+This is *not done* in nuproducts/numkrmf routines.
 The new routine 'getspecrmf.pro' can extract spectral and RMF files appropriate for use with 'nuskybgd_fitab.pro', or the default routines (which the 'getspecnoarf.py' script calls) can be used to produce initial RMFs.
 The